 According to Paul, all are the same.
 All are equal in the body of Christ before God.

 Even with all of the other ‘misunderstood’ verses in Paul’s letters, these verses in the ‘Acts of the Apostles’ listed at the top of this page, conclusively settles the matter.
-Paul did not teach against the Law of Moses nor circumcision as the mainstream Christian denominations teach, but he did personally observe, guard and keep the Law of God given through Moses decades after ‘the Cross of Christ’, at least according to the Word of God!
+Paul did not teach against the Law of Moses nor circumcision as the mainstream Christian System teaches, but he did personally observe, guard and keep the Law of God given through Moses decades after ‘the Cross of Christ’, at least according to the Word of God!

 The second most common excuse for Paul’s participation in the Nazarite Vow rite is to “arbitrarily claim” that he was just placating the Law-abiding-Jews in Jerusalem, ‘pretending to be a law keeper’ so they would leave him and the Christian Council alone.
 If ‘Paul’ did that, then he was a liar, a hypocrite and a coward, and so were James and the entire Christian Council!